OpenID Connect (OIDC) and OAuth2 client and filters

 OIDC Client SPI

-When your custom extension must acquire OIDC tokens using one of the OIDC token grants supported by OIDC client, this extension can depend on the OIDC Client SPI only and let OIDC client itself acquire and refresh access tokens as necessary.
+When your custom extension must acquire OIDC tokens by using one of the token grants supported by the OIDC client, the extension can depend only on the OIDC Client SPI and let the OIDC client itself acquire and refresh access tokens as needed.

 Add the following dependency: